meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Meaning in life is more strongly related to mood than to goal appraisals.
 ### Study 2
 10 observations in daily mood, goal activity and meaning in life (also have to take into account dependencies).

-Daily meaning in life is related to
+Daily meaning in life is related to **current mood** and the retrospective global estimates of meaning is related to **average daily PA**.
+Which begs the question if there is a prospective relationship b